Educational Administration

 .

-ED ADM 6501 Principles of Public School Finance in Missouri: 3 semester hours
+ED ADM 6501 Principles of School and District Finance: 3 semester hours

-Prerequisites: Advanced graduate standing and/or consent of instructor.
-Course is designed to analyze and study critical areas of public school finance at the local and state levels, highlighting the role of such factors as legislative procedures, principles of local and state support, budgeting and accounting procedures, assessment of property, etc.
+Prerequisites: Graduate standing.
+This course explores critical areas of school finance at the local, state, and federal levels.
+The course emphasizes the role of factors such as legislative procedures, principles of local and state support, budgeting and accounting procedures, and assessment of property.

 ED ADM 6701 Leadership for Equity: 3 semester hours

 Prerequisites: Graduate standing.
-Exploration of the concepts of leadership.
-Instructional activities include creating a personal philosophy of leadership and education and examining leadership in different contexts such as learning organizations, volunteer groups, crisis-response, hierarchical vs. democratic as well as education organizations.
+This course explores the concepts of leadership.
+The course focuses on leadership in different contexts, including learning organizations, volunteer groups, crisis response, hierarchical vs. democratic, and education organizations.

 ED ADM 6702 Supervision in Education Organizations: 3 semester hours